Bharath0726/AiRecruitingAgent/README.md

 ---

 ## **Future Enhancements**

-- Integration with existing ATS platforms for seamless workflows.
+- **Integration with Calendar Services**: Seamlessly sync with platforms like Google Calendar and Outlook for better scheduling.
-- Advanced candidate scoring algorithms for deeper analysis.
-- Video interview capabilities.
-- Multi-language support for global recruitment.
-- Integration of technical assessments into the hiring process.
+- **Gamified Skills Assessment**: Incorporate gamification techniques to evaluate technical and soft skills interactively.
+- **Integration with Job Portals**: Connect with popular job boards (e.g., LinkedIn, Indeed) for automatic resume collection and job postings.
+- **Data Analytics Dashboard**: Provide visual insights into the recruitment process, such as time-to-hire, role demand, and candidate demographics.